-In this live lesson, students will speak with coral scientist Rene van der Zande about how human behaviour affects the coral ecosystem, and conduct two short investigations into how increased carbon dioxide levels are harming reefs.
+In this live lesson, students will learn about how human behaviour affects the coral ecosystem, and conduct two short investigations into how increased carbon dioxide levels are harming reefs.
 Jamie will be joined by Sarah Cryer, Research student at the National Oceanography Centre for this lesson.

 Living things and their habitats